 What is this warning?

-Sometimes you will see a product for sale that has a label with a warning along the lines of the following:
+You may see a product for sale that has a warning label like the following:

 WARNING: Cancer and Reproductive Harm - www.P65Warnings.ca.gov.

 This warning is required by the California Proposition 65 (Prop 65), which is meant to notify California residents of exposures to Prop 65-listed chemicals.

 What is Prop 65?